nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 - When using [Studio Designer Git Access]({{page page='nuxeo-studio-designer-git-access'}}) for faster development
 - When mirroring private artifacts (like a Nuxeo Studio project) using Nexus

-For more details on when to use the token, see the <a href="#token-usage">token usage</a> section in this page.
+For more details on when to use the token, see the <a href="#token-usage">token usage</a> section of this page.

 {{#> callout type='info'}}
 Tokens are only used for command line tools and APIs.
 You still need to use your password when you log in to Nuxeo Online Services in your browser, for example when accessing Nuxeo Studio.